OpenLiberty/liberty-tools-eclipse/docs/installation/installation.md

 # Installation

+> NOTE: Starting with the [0.3 early release](https://github.com/OpenLiberty/liberty-tools-eclipse/releases/tag/liberty-tools-0.3.0), Eclipse version 2022-09 and Java 17 are required.
+If using Eclipse version 2022-03 or 2022-06, you must use [Liberty Tools version 0.2 ](https://github.com/OpenLiberty/liberty-tools-eclipse/releases/tag/liberty-tools-0.2.0.202209201734).

 The Liberty tools plugin can be installed as new software by using the artifacts provided in the form of an update site or through an archive.

 1. Go to menu: `Help`->`Install New Software`.